Full-Atom Peptide Design with Geometric Latent Diffusion: Abstract

 \section{Abstract}

 Peptide design plays a pivotal role in therapeutics, allowing brand new possibility to leverage target binding sites that are previously undruggable.
 Most existing methods are either inefficient or only concerned with the target-agnostic design of 1D sequences.
-In this paper, we propose a generative model for full-atom \textbf{Pep}tide design with \textbf{G}eometric \textbf{LA}tent \textbf{D}iffusion (PepGLAD).
-We first collect a dataset consisting of both 1D sequences and 3D structures from Protein Data Bank (PDB) and literature, for the training of PepGLAD.
+In this paper, we propose a generative model for full-atom \textbf{Pep}tide design with \textbf{G}eometric \textbf{LA}tent \textbf{D}iffusion (PepGLAD) given the binding site.
+We first establish a benchmark consisting of both 1D sequences and 3D structures from Protein Data Bank (PDB) and literature for systematic evaluation.
 We then identify two major challenges of leveraging current diffusion-based models for peptide design: the full-atom geometry and the variable binding geometry.
 To tackle the first challenge, PepGLAD derives a variational autoencoder that first encodes full-atom residues of variable size into fixed-dimensional latent representations, and then decodes back to the residue space after conducting the diffusion process in the latent space.
 For the second issue, PepGLAD explores a receptor-specific affine transformation to convert the 3D coordinates into a shared standard space, enabling better generalization ability across different binding shapes.
-Remarkably, our method improves diversity and \emph{in silico} success rate by 18\% and 8\% in sequence-structure co-design, and achieves 26\% absolute gain in recalling the reference binding conformation.
+Experimental Results show that our method not only improves diversity and binding affinity significantly in the task of sequence-structure co-design, but also excels at recovering reference structures for binding conformation generation.